Step 5 of 7 · Skills Roadmap

 DSA & system design

-The delta that defines the role: 87% of FDE postings require AI/ML, and RAG + multi-agent systems moved into the required core this cycle.
+The delta that defines the role: 79% of FDE postings require AI/ML (82% mention it in some form), and this cycle prompt engineering hardened to an explicit 19% required.
 This is the IK AI-Engineering curriculum.

 RAG & retrieval